Border control: Border walls

 In 2003, Botswana began building a 480 km long electric fence along its border with Zimbabwe.
 The official reason for the fence is to stop the spread of foot-and-mouth disease among livestock.
-Zimbabweans argue that the height of the fence is clearly intended to keep out people.
-Botswana has responded that the fence is designed to keep out cattle, and to ensure that entrants have their shoes disinfected at legal border crossings.
+Zimbabweans argue that the fence's height is clearly intended to keep people out.
+Botswana has responded that the fence is designed to keep out cattle and to ensure that entrants have their shoes disinfected at legal border crossings.
 Botswana also argued that the government continues to encourage legal movement into the country.
 Zimbabwe was unconvinced, and the barrier remains a source of tension.